SpatialExperiment

 Below, we describe the Bioconductor data classes used in this book.

 Spatial (transcript)omics assays and the data acquired through them are diverse.
-In addition, different vendors provide different file formats upon data distributions.
+In addition, different vendors provide different file formats upon data distribution.
 Here, we give an overview of frequently encountered file formats and their handling in R.

 Tabular data (e.g. segmentation boundaries, molecule locations) may arrive in the form of .parquet files.
 These may be interfaced with using arrow.
 Notably, arrow